 Boarding a DART Bus with a Mobility Device

-All DART buses have wheelchair lifts and all transit centers are accessible.
+All DART buses have wheelchair ramps or lifts and all transit centers are accessible.

 How to board the bus

 - Wait in view of the operator: Wait by the bus stop where the operator can see you.
 That way when your bus arrives, the operator will know to deploy the ramp or lift, which helps save time.

 - If you need the ramp or lift, just ask: If you need to use the ramp or lift and the operator has not already deployed it, just ask.
 He or she can assist you if you need help guiding your mobility device onto the lift.
 You may board the bus by either facing toward the bus or away from the bus when using the lift, whichever is easier for you.